 Move fan backwards and forwards by hand to check for looseness.
-Tighten mounting bolt with a spanner.

 2. DRIVE SYSTEM

 1) GEAR SHIFT LEVER

 - (1) Check that there is no play when gear shift lever is at neutral. - (2) Check that gear shift lever moves smoothly to travel position and that there is no play at travel position.